infrasonicaudio/esp32-i2s-synth-example/README.md

 # I2S real-time synthesis example

-This example sets up a task to generate real-time synthesized audio (a sine wave of arbitrary frequency) and output via I2S using the internal 8-bit DACs on the ESP32
+This example sets up a task to generate real-time synthesized audio (a sine wave of arbitrary frequency) and output via I2S using the internal 8-bit DACs on the ESP32.

+The example code uses a 32-sample, 2ch buffer size for minimal latency, with only 2 DMA buffers.
+The expectation is that the CPU is able to keep up with producing a new 32 sample buffer while DMA is transmitting the other buffer to I2S.
+You can change these values to increase available time to run DSP while trading off for latency.
+[Good overview here](https://blog.atomic14.com/2021/04/20/esp32-i2s-dma-buf-len-buf-count.html).

 ## How to Use Example